Olympic Mountains | Central Olympic Mountains

 Date Visited: 7/21/18

-Thanks to the Olympic Hot Springs Road closure, Dodger Point is one of the most remote Washington State fire lookouts to reach.
+Thanks to the Olympic Hot Springs Road closure, the recently restored Dodger Point is one of the most remote Washington State fire lookouts to reach.
 The 40 mile round trip odyssey is worth every step and the lookout isn’t the only attraction on this spectacular journey.

 The Dodger Point Lookout was constructed in 1933 by the National Forest Service and possibly with help by the Civilian Conservation Corps.